 Using the platform we developed explicitly for this purpose, manufacturers disclose to us precisely how the 11 allergens we track (the Top 8 plus sesame, mustard and gluten) are processed in the facilities and lines where each product is manufactured.
-Once the process is completed, we know which allergens are ingredients of the product, which are processed on the same line or in the same facility, and which are not processed in the facility at all.
+Once the process has completed our review process, we know which allergens are ingredients of the product, which are processed on the same line or in the same facility, and which are not processed in the facility at all.
 For each product, we also know for which allergens the product is explicitly marketed free-from and whether the product holds industry recognized kosher, organic, non-GMO, and gluten-free certifications.

 All this is well and good, but wouldn’t be of much value if we didn’t have clear, unambiguous ways of sharing this information with you, the consumer dealing with the same allergen issues we are.